MikeWangHL/week2-data-AI-ML-mikewang/README.md

 The age variable contained missing values, which were replaced using the median age.
 The categorical variable "sex" was converted into numerical values so it could be used by the model.

 The data was then split into training data (80%) and testing data (20%).

+A decision tree works by repeatedly splitting passengers into smaller groups based on characteristics that best separate survivors from non-survivors.

 A Decision Tree Classifier was trained on the training data and used to predict survival outcomes on the test data.